| | | | | | | | | |

 • Butter and ghee give a rich butteriness to this easy palak paneer curry.
 However, if you’re following a plant-based diet, replace it with sunflower oil.

-• Green chili is surprisingly fragrant, with herbal undertones.
+• Green chilli is surprisingly fragrant, with herbal undertones.
 It adds depth to the curry.

-• Garlic is my favorite combination with spinach.
-It lends a soft and buttery flavor with nuanced notes of punchy spiciness.
+• Garlic is my favourite combination with spinach.
+It lends a soft and buttery flavour with nuanced notes of punchy spiciness.

 • Onion adds body to our curry sauce and provides subtle sweetness.
-This sweetness complements the spicier flavors.
+This sweetness complements the spicier flavours.

 • Ginger-garlic paste is a must-have for Indian curries, this one included!
 I always use homemade ginger-garlic paste.